anyamemensah/recodeR/README.md

 Welcome to the `recodeR` package. `recodeR` is an R package for recoding values in data.frames and tibbles.
-If you notice a bug or have trouble using a function, please contact [Ama Nyame-Mensah](mailto:ama@anyamemensah.com), the package’s maintainer.
+If you notice a bug or have trouble using a function, please contact Ama Nyame-Mensah
+<ama@anyamemensah.com>, the package’s maintainer.

 ## Table of Contents